LIS 4000 Libraries, Information and Society (3 Credits)

 LIS 4520 Young Adult Materials & Services (3 Credits)

-This course prepares librarians to work with young adults (ages 12-18) in school and public libraries.
-Topics covered include young adult development, reading interests and needs, materials selection, collection development (including print and non-print materials), and discussions of specific genres, reading motivation skills, designing a YA area, programming, and intellectual freedom issues.
-Participants will read/view/listen to and evaluate a wide variety of materials for and about this age group, prepare and present booktalks, become familiar with review sources, and design a one-year plan for a YA department in a small school or public library.
+This course is designed to prepare librarians to work with young adults/new adults (ages 12–20) in LIS settings.
+Topics covered include teen brain development, collection development and maintenance, discussions of specific genres, literacy skills, and developing various programming ideas.
+Students read/view/listen to and evaluate a wide variety of materials for and about this age group, prepare and present book talks and programs, and become familiar with review sources and collection maintenance standards.

 LIS 4610 Career Development (3 Credits)